kailevy/EthnoModel/reports/draft_final_report.md

 **Interpretation** - It appears to be advantageous for traitorous behavior in conditions of high misperception.
 This makes intuitive sense because traitors have exposure to more cooperation possibilities when the chance of misperceiving is higher.
 As expected, Ethnocentrism succeeds in the most regions.
 Global misperception clearly has an impact on the model throughout time.
 A critical point for misperception shown by both graphs is around between 0.6 and 0.8 where the most successful behavior is in flux.

 ## Experiment 4 - Inherited Misperception
 Additionally, we decided to try experiments where misperception was an attribute of every agent, rather than an attribute of the whole model.
+This implementation also has the rules that when an agent misperceives, it randomly selects which ethnicity to perceive-- which may be the correct one.

 **Question** - How does inherited misperception impact behavior distribution at our steady state?
 Does the attribute tend to settle?
 How do various initial conditions and mutation rates affect these?

 **Method** - We modified our model so that each agent has a misperception attribute, which determines how likely they are to misperceive each of their neighbors.
 A misperceived neighbor will mean that the agent plays with the opposite strategy that they normally would.
 Misperception is passed down to offspring, with a mutation rate that we could specify (we used 5% as a default), meaning the child would have the same misperception value +/- 5%.
 We ran simulations with various initial conditions, and various mutations rates.

 **Results** -

 First we show default simulation results, with 5% misperception mutation and random starting values.
 Below are both behavior statistics, and mean & median of misperception over time.